 Faculty and Research

 Our faculty members are among the foremost artists and researchers in the field of digital media and comprise experts across the globe including Australia, United States, UK, Germany, Spain, Uruguay, Sweden, Finland and Russia, as well as from Hong Kong and Mainland China.
-They include many leaders in their respective fields such as world-renowned digital media artists Jeffrey Shaw and Maurice Benayoun; the philosopher of technology, Yuk Hui; artist and media archeologist, Linda Lai; computer scientist, Hongbo Fu and social media analyst Christian Wagner.
+They include many leaders in their respective fields such as world-renowned digital media artist Maurice Benayoun; the philosopher of technology, Yuk Hui; artist and media archeologist, Linda Lai; computer scientist, Hongbo Fu and social media analyst Christian Wagner.
 Research areas include New Media Art and Installation; HCI and Computer Graphics; Software Art, Machine Learning and AI; Physical Computing and Fabrication; Playable Media; Sound Art; Animation; Film, Video and Photography; Socially and Ecologically Engaged Art; and Media and Cultural Studies.

 The Hong Kong Edge